lukso-network/docs/docs/guides/fetch-data/01-read-profile-data.md

 console.log(isAddrValid(sampleProfileAddress));
 ```

-If the function `isAddrValid` gives us back `true`, the address is valid and can be checked for contact data.
+If the function `isAddrValid` gives us back `true`, the address is valid and can be used.`

 ## Step 2 - Call the Universal Profile